 -- there is sometimes a delay or a slow connection.
 If so, you can go directly to the YouTube page by clicking here

-The Station Camera, below, is located north of the station.
+The Up Valley Camera, below, is located north of the station.

 Current view: the upper East River valley